Medical treatment of bacterial prostatitis. Chronic bacterial prostatitis: treatment, causes, symptoms and diagnosis Causes of chronic prostatitis

 • Mycoplasma pneumoniae.

 The drug is contraindicated to be taken together with ergotamines.
-This can lead to alkaloid poisoning and necrosis of the tissues of the legs.
+This can lead to alkaloid poisoning and necrosis of leg tissues.

-Analogs: Rulil, Josamycin, Roxibid.
-The choice of a drug depends on the severity of the development of the disease and the possible pathogen.
+Analogues: Rulil, Josamycin, Roxibid.
+The choice of drug depends on the severity of the development of the disease and the possible pathogen.

-Available in the form of tablets, capsules, granules for suspension preparation.
+Available in the form of tablets, capsules, granules for suspension.
 It is a semi-synthetic antibacterial drug belonging to the penicillin group.
-Cleans the body of cocci, streptococci, bacillus, anaerobic microorganisms that are sensitive to penicillin.
+It cleanses the body of cocci, streptococci, rod, anaerobic microorganisms that are sensitive to penicillin.
 Indications for the use of Amoxicillin:

 • Acute urinary tract infection.